magnusgp/FakeNewsDetection/reports/README.md

 >
 > Answer:

 We did not attempt to systematically standardize the code, however we did follow our intuition in writing aesthetically.
 We do however strongly believe in code quality, and the reason we did not emphasize it in our project is perhaps being in a rush to work with other important exercises.
 However, as one of the last parts of cleaning up our project ,we ran some code formatting on our essential files to make sure that they comply with good coding practices.
+In this regard we used the isort package as well as the black package.

 ## Version control